decioferreira/bootstrap-generators/README.md

     rails generate bootstrap:install --form_builder=form_builder

-We recommended you to use LESS as the stylesheet engine, so that you can [customize][] and extend Bootstrap to take advantage of the variables, mixins, and more.
-Add the dependency on your Gemfile:
+We recommended you to use [LESS](http://lesscss.org/) as the stylesheet engine, so that you can [customize](http://decioferreira.github.com/bootstrap-generators) and extend Bootstrap to take advantage of the variables, mixins, and more.
+Add the [less-rails](https://github.com/metaskills/less-rails) dependency on your Gemfile:

     gem 'less-rails'